HYPOALLERGENIC DOG BREED?

-No. But these breeds are best for allergy sufferers.
+No. But these breeds are best for children and allergy sufferers

 Asthma and allergy rates are soaring but not due to pets, in fact, having a dog strengthens a child’s immune system.

-No breed is actually hypoallergenic but the European Respiratory Journal reports that a dog can actually boost the immune system in young children.
+No breed is actually hypoallergenic but the European Respiratory Journal reports that a dog can boost the immune system in young children.
 Dr. June McNicholas states “pet ownership was significantly associated with better school attendance rates.”
 The 2002 study at Warwick University determined that children with dogs were more exposed and therefore the immune system, being challenged, became stronger.
-More studies, more evidence to support allowing an asthmatic child the companionship of the right breed.

 "Designer dogs" are not hypoallergenic, in actual fact, due to cross-breeding, it is impossible to know coat type in the adult.
 Only a purebred dog will have the predictable coat type and texture which may determine how well someone with asthma or allergies responds to canine company.

 So don’t deprive your asthmatic or allergic child of a pet.
-Growing up with a carefully chosen dog breed could actually improve his immune system.
+Growing up with any breed of dog could actually improve his immune system.
 Everyone needs a non-critical friend that really listens and loves unconditionally.
 Dogs do that.